neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

 Snapshot creation is cheap -- no actual data is copied, we just start retaining old pages.
 Snapshot size means the amount of retained data, not all data.
 Snapshot name looks like pgdata_name@tag_name. tag_name is set by the user during snapshot creation.
 There are some reserved tag names: CURRENT represents the current state of the data directory; HEAD{i} represents the data directory state that resided in the database before i-th checkout.

-**zenith snapshot create** pgdata_name@snap_name
+**neon snapshot create** pgdata_name@snap_name

 Creates a new snapshot in the same storage where pgdata_name exists.

-**zenith snapshot push** --to url pgdata_name@snap_name
+**neon snapshot push** --to url pgdata_name@snap_name

 Produces binary stream of a given snapshot.
 Under the hood starts temp read-only postgres over this snapshot and sends basebackup stream.
-Receiving side should start `zenith snapshot recv` before push happens.
-If url has some special schema like zenith:// receiving side may require auth start `zenith snapshot recv` on the go.
+Receiving side should start `neon snapshot recv` before push happens.
+If url has some special schema like neon:// receiving side may require auth start `neon snapshot recv` on the go.

-**zenith snapshot recv**
+**neon snapshot recv**

 Starts a port listening for a basebackup stream, prints connection info to stdout (so that user may use that in push command), and expects data on that socket.

-**zenith snapshot pull** --from url or path
+**neon snapshot pull** --from url or path

-Connects to a remote zenith/s3/file and pulls snapshot.
-The remote site should be zenith service or files in our format.
+Connects to a remote neon/s3/file and pulls snapshot.
+The remote site should be neon service or files in our format.

-**zenith snapshot import** --from basebackup://<...>  or path
+**neon snapshot import** --from basebackup://<...>  or path

 Creates a new snapshot out of running postgres via basebackup protocol or basebackup files.

-**zenith snapshot export**
+**neon snapshot export**

 Starts read-only postgres over this snapshot and exports data in some format (pg_dump, or COPY TO on some/all tables).
-One of the options may be zenith own format which is handy for us (but I think just tar of basebackup would be okay).
+One of the options may be neon own format which is handy for us (but I think just tar of basebackup would be okay).

-**zenith snapshot diff** snap1 snap2
+**neon snapshot diff** snap1 snap2

 Shows size of data changed between two snapshots.
 We also may provide options to diff schema/data in tables.
 To do that start temp read-only postgreses.

-**zenith snapshot destroy**
+**neon snapshot destroy**

 ## pitr